The Psychology of Cyberspace by John Suler, Ph.D. - Online Continuing Education Articles | |

 - The sometimes ambiguous presentation of typed text can draw out transference reactions, which may be useful to the psychoanalytic therapist.

-Cons: - Due to writing skills, typing skills, and cognitive/interpersonal style, some people cannot effectively express themselves through typed text or efficiently understand others when reading text.
+Cons: - Due to writing skills, typing skills, and cognitive/interpersonal style, some people cannot effectively express themselves through typed text or efficiently understand others when reading text. - The absence of face-to-face cues encourages some people to regress and act out unproductively (the "disinhibiting effect").

 - Important face-to-face cues such as voice tones, body language, physical appearance, are lost.
 In-person, a therapist very quickly may note that a client is sick, drunk, depressed, etc. Online, without the obvious visual and auditory cues, the therapist will have to rely on other, probably much more subtle indicators.